amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-If you are using a fullpath and not a relative epath.
-Prefix with 'file:///' so Qt can differenctiate between online 'https://' from local files.
+*Snippet 7 - For the `source` property you can shoose to use either a relatinve path or a full path.
+If you are using a fullpath, prefix the path with `file:///` so QML can differenctiate between online `https://` from local files.*

-When you run it this is what you get.
+When you run it, this is what you get.

 ![](D:\GitHub\Articulae\mds\images\no_aspect_ratio_waterfall.PNG)

-Do not close it yet.
+Notice how the image has been strecthed.
+This is because the width of the image is 1333px and the height is 2000, **the height is greater than the width**, so showing it in an application which has the **width greater than the height** will cause the width to strecth and the height to be skewed.

+The width to height ratio of an image is known as **aspect ratio**.
+Applications use this information to decide how to show an image correctly so it doesn't get distorted on either side.

+QML provides `sourceSize` which we can use to specify the actual size of the image file.
+It is also used to limit the amount of data that will actually be put into the ram to reduce ram usage.
+QML also provided aspect ratio property types, combined with the `sourceSize` we can show the image with the correct aspect ratio.

+In our `IndividualView.qml` lets add the actual size as the `sourceSize` and then use `fillMode` to specify how we want the aspect ratio to be handled.

 Then add a sourcesize and aspect ratio properties to the Image type